REWE

 Rewe (stylized as REWE; [ˈʁeːvə]) is a supermarket chain in Germany and the main brand of Rewe Group headquartered in Cologne.
 The name originated from an abbreviation of the original name "Revisionsverband der Westkauf-Genossenschaften" (Audit union for Westkauf-Cooperatives).
-With about 3,300 stores, Rewe is the second largest food retailer in Germany behind Edeka.
+With about 3,300 stores, Rewe is the second largest food retailer in Germany behind EDEKA.

 In 2011, the company started a delivery service with a test run in Frankfurt am Main, which was gradually expanded to locations throughout Germany.
 With this approach, Rewe was a pioneer in online grocery delivery within Germany.
 As of 2015, they have publicised plans for investing more heavily in their online presence.

 Their own store brand products are branded "ja!"
-(Discounter-price), "REWE Beste Wahl" ("Normal" price), "REWE Feine Welt" (High price, special items), "REWE Bio" (Organic), "REWE Bio + vegan" (Organic and vegan), "REWE Regional" and "REWE to go".
+(German for "yes", discounter price), "REWE Beste Wahl" (German for "best choice, "normal" price), "REWE Feine Welt" (German for "fine world", high price, special items), "REWE Bio" (Organic), "REWE Bio + vegan" (Organic and vegan), "REWE frei von" (German for "free of", allergen-free), "REWE Regional" and "REWE to go".

 The Bundesliga club 1.
 FC Köln is sponsored by Rewe on their jerseys until the end of the 2020–21 season.